What to Do When You Forget Your Sign-in Password (Windows 8)

-Before attempting any of the following methods to reset your password, make sure that you are using the correct keyboard layout to enter the password.
+Before attempting to reset your computer account password, make sure that you are using the correct keyboard layout to enter the password.
 Also, try all available methods to sign in to your account.

 - Check the keyboard input method : In Windows 8, the keyboard layout can be changed on the sign-in screen.
 If you have more than one keyboard layout set up in Windows, make sure that you are using the correct keyboard input method to type your password.
 In the bottom right corner of the sign-in screen, click the keyboard layout notification to view the current settings, and select a different keyboard layout if needed.

 - Use an alternative sign-in option (if available) : If you set up a picture password and/or PIN code for your account, try entering your password using another method that you might remember.
 On the sign-in screen, click Sign-in options .
 Click an icon to choose Picture password , Password , or PIN .
 You are allowed up to five attempts of entering the picture password and five attempts of entering the PIN before those sign-in options become unavailable.
 The options will be restored after a successful sign-in to Windows.
 The regular password sign-in option remains available after the other options are eliminated.

 If you have forgotten the password for the Microsoft account (formerly referred to as Windows Live ID) that you use to sign in to your Windows 8 computer, you can reset the password using any computer or device that has Internet access.